carlCarlson6/CamillionCodeAssignment/README.md

 ### REPOSITORY

-Here we encounter the implementations of the IRepository interface that will execute the CRUD operations on the Postgres database (PostgreNewsRepository) or any other kind of persistence system (InMemoryNewsRepository).
+Here we encounter the implementations of the IRepository interface that will performe the CRUD operations on the Postgres database (PostgreNewsRepository) or any other kind of persistence system (InMemoryNewsRepository).

 These repositories are used by the services to complete their functionality (retrieve and add data).